nabinpakka/FoliageGenerator/README.md

 #### Background images
 Here the background images are to emulate the field that the plants grow on.
 Keeping only plain background will not create a more natural foliage image.
+The background image are obtained from [Freepic](https://www.freepik.com/)
 ![Alt text](src/sample_single_leaf/img.png)

 #### Configuration